 This primitive state park offers camping, picnicking, photography and stargazing.
-The remote location of Goosenecks State Park means there is little light pollution.
+When you visit Goosenecks State Park, you’ll see it’s a remote location with little light pollution.
 The stargazing here is some of the best in Utah.

 The scene at Goosenecks is so spectacular that it’s hard to describe.
 The landscape of the area is vast.
 The canyons carved over time are a distance of one and a half miles, yet the San Juan River winds more than six miles through them.

 This location was difficult to photograph.
 The edge of the canyon blocked the view of the river with no way to get a better perspective.
 We had been to Horseshoe Bend a few weeks prior to this and expected the view into the canyon to allow us to photograph the full river as it flowed around the bends of the goosenecks.
 There is no way to get the same result here.

 PHOTO TIP: Capture the sense of a place.
 Goosenecks is not Horseshoe Bend and should not be photographed the same way.
 The beauty of Goosenecks State Park is the vast landscape with views stretching to the horizon and deep canyons with the river meandering back and forth for miles.
 Find the thing that best represents the location and focus on creating that image.